sebastian-sampayo/sebastian-sampayo.github.io/index.md

 ![Amusement Park][amusement]

-I developed this project when I was in college at the course "Graphic Systems [86.43]".
+I developed this project when I was in college at the course "Graphics Systems [86.43]".
 There we learnt about 3D models, rotations, translations, 4D spaces, light models, shaders, and more.
 We used Javascript and WebGL to code several projects.
 This was the last one of the term, and the professors selected it as a featured one hosted in the course website.

 [Link to demo](AmusementPark/index-en.html) - [Link to source](https://github.com/sebastian-sampayo/FIUBA--86.43-Sistemas-Graficos/tree/master/TP2-Sampayo)